Register a vehicle or boat

 - if your registration has expired more than 3 months ago.

-Registering a new or second-hand vehicle
+Registering a new or used vehicle

-When you buy a new or second-hand vehicle, from a dealer, generally they can arrange registration and compulsory third party (CTP) insurance for you.
+When you buy a new or used vehicle, from a dealer, generally they can arrange registration and compulsory third party (CTP) insurance for you.
 You need to provide proof of identity such as your current driver licence.
 If you are eligible for a registration concession make sure you let the dealer know and provide proof to enable the dealer to include the concession.
 You cannot have a concession on 2 vehicles at the same time.

 If a dealer has not arranged registration of your vehicle, or if you buy a vehicle privately, the new registration must be done at a transport and motoring customer service centre or, if you live in a rural area, you can visit a QGAP office, Magistrates Court or local police station that provides vehicle registration services—please call to confirm before visiting.